cisagov/ScubaGear/baselines/powerbi.md

 Power BI supports the use of service principals to manage application identities.
-Service principals can use application programming interfaces (APIs) to access tenant-level features, which are controlled by Power BI service admins and enabled for the entire agency or for agency security groups.
+Service principals can use application programming interfaces (APIs) to access tenant-level features, which are controlled by Power BI service administrators and enabled for the entire agency or for agency security groups.
 Access of service principals can be controlled by creating dedicated security groups for them and using these groups in any Power BI tenant level-settings.
 If service principals are employed